tadeleTuli/HARNets/README.md

 + Create public repository consisting code for training and prediction for 3 data types of human activity: Skeleton, RGB Video and Video based Skeleton.

 ## Methodology

+Employ existing deeplearning techniques based on CNN and LSTM for human activity recongition based on publically available datasets.
+Evaluate the results from different dataset and deeplearning models.

+There have been three types of datasets and deeplearning techniques employed for evaluating [Inhard Dataset](https://zenodo.org/record/4003541#.Yh3xS-jMKUl) and our own dataset captured at lab environment.

 + ### Spatial based activity recognition using RGB data
 > It is a world scene captured e.g., from top view to visualize the human activity using optical camera (RGB data).
+The model employs CNN + LSTM for activity recognition.
+Video clustering and learning model is adopted from [here](https://github.com/SBoyNumber1/LSTM-video-classification) and [here](https://github.com/SBoyNumber1/LSTM-video-classification).

 + ### IMU based activity recognition using BVH data
 > Skeleton data are present in form of biovision hierarchy format (BVH) which consists of a hierarchy of body joints and its coordinates with a time-stamp.

 + ### Open pose based activity recognition using RGD data
-> This method detects and maps the key points of the human body on RGB video data.
+> This method detects and maps the key points of the human body on RGB video data by using [open pose models](https://github.com/CMU-Perceptual-Computing-Lab/openpose).

 ## Results